knpuniversity/symfony2-rest/knpu/episode2/api-problem-format.md

 key.
 We'll revisit that later.
 This says `title` is a human-readable summary and there are a bunch of other optional fields.
 The [Extension Members](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00#section-3.2) section says that you can also add whatever other fields you want.
-We're adding an `errors` key.
+We're adding an extra `errors` key.

 ## Adding the application/problem+json Header

-We're already using following this format - or at least we're pretty close.
-So I want to advertise this to our clients so they can learn more about our format.
+So we're already following this format - or at least we're pretty close.
+So I want to advertise this to our clients so they can dig into what each key means.
 Copy the `application/problem+json` `Content-Type` header so we can use it.

 First, check for this in the test: `$this->assertEquals()` with `application/problem+json` as the expected value and `$response->getHeader('Content-Type')` for the actual value: